jballas/441_work/HW-11/readme.md

 - create new 'food' array and JSON
 - Make food array collectable
 - Code a score that increased when you collect a piece of food.
-- separate files for my: JSON, class
+- make separate files for my: JSON, class.
+Organize into data folder.
-  - add getJSON code
+  - getJSON code

-  - ADD HTML instructions and narrative
-  - change CSS to match game narrative

 ## Setup and squid objects.
 Setting up my new game this week, I followed along with the weekly exercises, and made good progress until I reached the collisions.
 I created an array called `squid` this week, which I hoped would give my game an ocean theme.